 Integration with IoT and Edge Computing

-The number of connected IoT devices worldwide will be close to 30 billion by the end of 2030, according to Statista.
-Combined with the benefits of Edge Computing, which brings computational power closer to the data source, allowing for real-time analysis of sensor data at the edge of the network, this is a powerful driver for the evolution of predictive maintenance.
+The number of connected IoT devices worldwide will be close to 39 billion by the end of 2030, according to IoT Analytics.
+Combined with the benefits of edge computing, which brings computational power closer to the data source, allowing real-time analysis of sensor data at the edge of the network, this is a powerful driver of the evolution of predictive maintenance.

 Predictive Maintenance as a Service

-Predictive Maintenance as a Service (PMaaS) employs cloud computing infrastructure to render predictive maintenance functionalities as a service, following the subscription-based model.
-The scalability of both storage and computational resources in cloud platforms conveniently facilitate organizations in deploying and escalating predictive maintenance solutions.
+Predictive Maintenance as a Service (PMaaS) employs cloud computing infrastructure to deliver predictive maintenance capabilities as a service, following a subscription-based model.
+The scalability of both storage and computational resources in cloud platforms conveniently facilitates organizations in deploying and escalating predictive maintenance solutions.

 Serhii Leleko